 - roles and responsibilities for completing IR activities

 - communication pathways between the incident response team and the rest of the organization

 - metrics to capture the effectiveness of its IR capabilities

-It’s important to note that an IR plan’s value doesn’t end when an incident is over; it continues to provide support for successful litigation, documentation to show auditors, and historical knowledge to feed into the risk assessment process and improve the incident response process itself.
+It’s important to note that an IR plan’s value doesn’t end when a cybersecurity incident is over; it continues to provide support for successful litigation, documentation to show auditors, and historical knowledge to feed into the risk assessment process and improve the incident response process itself.

 2021 CrowdStrike Global Threat Report